Berkeley Law receives 5,000-6,000 applications in a typical year.

-The large number of applicants to Berkeley Law prohibits us from conducting personal interviews.
+The large number of applicants we receive each year precludes our conducting personal interviews.

 Applicants often take time off prior to law school to obtain work experience, to pay down educational debt, or to take a break from academia.
 We do not penalize applicants for doing so.
-In fact, more than 60 percent of our students worked or did other things prior to attending law school.
+In fact, more than 60 percent of our students worked or pursued other activities prior to attending law school.
 We seek interesting, engaged, and passionate individuals who are ready to take on three rigorous years of school.
 If you need a break from academia, it is best to take it before applying to law school.

 We strive to admit a diverse group of people to join the vibrant exchange of ideas and viewpoints in our classrooms.
 Our admission policy gives consideration to a variety of factors in addition to numerical indicators.
 These include graduate work, special academic distinctions, life experiences, difficulty of the academic program, work experience, history of overcoming educational or socioeconomic disadvantage, and significant achievement in nonacademic activities or public service.

 The rigor of individual undergraduate schools and majors is taken into consideration during the review process, but it is rare that the school from which an applicant graduated is the sole basis of a decision.
 We are interested in considering the accomplishments of human beings and not the schools they attended.
-Likewise, GPA and LSAT alone are not dispositive.
+The GPA and LSAT alone are not dispositive.

 We only offer a full-time, three-year program that leads to the J.D. degree.
-There are no summer courses, on-line programs, nor part-time programs.
+There are no summer courses nor on-line or part-time programs.

 Our review process is holistic and seeks to identify applicants who are bright, intellectually curious, centered, and who will make a contribution to the caliber of classroom dialogue.
 If hypothetical weights were assigned to the three factors considered – academic record, LSAT score, and personal statement and recommendations – each would be about one-third.